Nexaaman/Assessly/README.md

 # Assessly
-**InterViewPoint** is an AI-powered virtual interview platform that analyzes user communication, answers, and expressions.
+**Assessly** is an AI-powered virtual interview platform that analyzes user communication, answers, and expressions.
 Upload your resume, job description, and set the difficulty level to experience a tailored interview.
 Get performance insights via a detailed dashboard.